-Liquidity risk is the risk that we may not have sufficient financial resources to meet our obligations when they fall due, or would have to incur excessive costs to do so.
+Liquidity risk is the risk that the Syndicate may not have sufficient financial resources to meet its obligations when they fall due, or would have to incur excessive costs to do so.
 The Syndicate aims to ensure it maintains adequate liquidity to meet its liquidity needs under both normal and stressed conditions.
 The Syndicate manages liquidity through risk limits which define the minimum percentage of the Syndicate's cash and investments to mature within a defined time frame.
-The Syndicate also has two facility agreements in place with AXIS affiliates to ensure that it can respond to any shortfalls in working capital liquidity and shortfalls arising from large losses respectively.
+The Syndicate also has a flexible facility agreement in place with an AXIS Group affiliate for its working capital requirements.